-NAPOLEON AND ALUMINUM
+NAPOLEON AND ALUMINIUM

 SUPER PROPERTIES FOR SUSTAINABILITY

-1. COLLECTION AND SORTING GENERATe CLIMATE BENEFITS
+1. COLLECTION AND SORTING GENERATE CLIMATE BENEFITS

-The aluminum loop starts in one perspective with the collection of production spill from factories, end-of-life cars, and other products or municipal recycling stations.
+The aluminium loop starts in one perspective with the collection of production spill from factories, end-of-life cars, and other products or municipal recycling stations.
 This applies to everything from furniture, electronics to caviar tubes and household foil.

-Through collaboration with over 80,000 companies and municipalities in five countries, our sister company Stena Recycling collects and sorts more than 100,000 tonnes of aluminum annually.
+Through collaboration with over 80,000 companies and municipalities in five countries, our sister company Stena Recycling collects and sorts more than 100,000 tonnes of aluminium annually.
 This has been going on for decades, long before sustainability ended up on everyone’s lips.
 And more awaits in the future.

-– The climate benefit of using recycled aluminum is not as openly used by as many industries as it could be.
+– The climate benefit of using recycled aluminium is not as openly used by as many industries as it could be.
 It is an opportunity for manufacturers to take advantage of when they want to showcase their sustainable products to customers, who are becoming increasingly demanding in their purchase decisions.

-2. FULFILLING THE customers' requirements
+2. FULFILLING THE CUSTOMERS' REQUIREMENTS

 – Making an alloy resembles using a recipe.
-We produce a new aluminum alloy or product with specific properties suited for the end product, perhaps a new durable tire rim, a robust motor, or garden furniture.
+We produce a new aluminium alloy or product with specific properties suited for the end product, perhaps a new durable tire rim, a robust motor, or garden furniture.

-– In other words, the climate footprint can be further reduced on the recycled aluminum demanded by the industry.
+– In other words, the climate footprint can be further reduced on the recycled aluminium demanded by the industry.
 This is important as the industry now has a significant focus on reducing climate impact.
 Sustainability managers and other decision-makers have, in recent years, become very aware of how important the material choices are to succeed, says Johan Thunholm.

 Over the years, the company has invested in several innovations for reduced emissions, higher yields of scrap raw materials, less production waste, and smarter transportation.

-3. LIQUID “THERMOS” ALUMINUM TURNED INTO COMPONENTS
+3. LIQUID “THERMOS” ALUMINIUM TURNED INTO COMPONENTS

 4. 100% RECYCLED INTO NEW PRODUCTS